-- 3.2.2 Applicants currently licensed in another jurisdiction, but not in a jurisdiction whose standards for licensure are substantially similar to those of this state, shall provide proof of practice in their current licensing jurisdiction for at least five (5) years after licensure.
+- 3.2.1 Applicants currently licensed in a jurisdiction whose standards for licensure are substantially similar to those of this state shall submit verification of licensure in good standing from all jurisdictions where they are and have been licensed. - 3.2.2 Applicants currently licensed in another jurisdiction, but not in a jurisdiction whose standards for licensure are substantially similar to those of this state, shall provide proof of practice in their current licensing jurisdiction for at least five (5) years after licensure.
 Proof of practice shall be by notarized letter from employers.
-Applicants under this subsection shall also submit verification of licensure in good standing from all jurisdictions where they are and have been licensed. - 3.2.4.3 Licensees holding Upon completion of the training period, temporary Hearing Aid Dispensing licensees must submit verification of completion of the training period on a Board-approved form, which shall include the notarized signature of the Delaware-licensed sponsor stating that the training was completed under their direct supervision in accordance with regulation 3.1.
-Upon receipt and approval of training verification, the Board will authorize the applicant to take the exam. a passing score on the national examination described in 3.2.1 and the required fee to the Division of Professional Regulation to obtain a permanent license.
+Applicants under this subsection shall also submit verification of licensure in good standing from all jurisdictions where they are and have been licensed. - 3.2.3 Upon completion of the training period, temporary Hearing Aid Dispensing licensees must submit verification of completion of the training period on a Board-approved form, which shall include the notarized signature of the Delaware-licensed sponsor stating that the training was completed under their direct supervision in accordance with regulation 3.1.
+Upon receipt and approval of training verification, the Board will authorize the applicant to take the exam.